Court orders release of man charged in Daniel Pearl killing

 “The detention order is struck down,” said Faisal Siddiqi, the Pearl family lawyer.
 Sheikh will be freed until the appeal is completed, he said, but will be returned to prison if the family is successful in overturning the acquittal.

 Sheikh was sentenced to death and three others were sentenced to life in prison for their role in the plot.
-But the provincial court acquitted him and three others in April, a move that stunned the U.S. government, Pearl’s family and journalism advocacy groups.
+But in April, the Sindh High Court acquitted him and three others, a move that stunned the U.S. government, Pearl’s family and journalism advocacy groups.

 The acquittal is now being appealed separately by both the government and Pearl’s family.
 The government has opposed Sheikh’s release, saying it would endanger the public.
 The Supreme Court will resume its hearing on Jan.
 5.